 Charitable Trust Grants

-What does the Charitable Trust grant support?
+What does the Charitable Trust grants support?

-- Ramps and other home retrofitting
+- Ramps, lifts and other home retrofitting

 - Music therapy for a child with autism

 - Special reading materials for those with sight loss

 Distributions from the Charitable Trust:

 - May not interfere with or supplant available public benefits